utrad-ical/circus-docs/docs/cs/execution.md

 ## Output of Your Plug-in

-Your plug-in must output those information.
+Here are the list of information your plug-in can output.

 - **Main results JSON** (`/circus/out/results.json`): The main results file containing the JSON-serialized results of your plug-in.
 Text-based data should go here.
 The details will be explained later.
-- **Additional binaries** (`/circus/out/*`): All the files your plug-in wrote into `/circus/out` will be stored in the results directory.
-For example, you can generate images, PDFs or any arbitrary binary data.
+- **Optional files** (`/circus/out/*`): All the files your plug-in wrote into `/circus/out` will be stored in the results directory.
+For example, you can generate images, PDFs or any arbitrary binary file.
 Displays can access these files and show or let users download them.
+Each file should have an appropreate extension (e.g., `*.png`, `*.pdf`) because it will be served via HTTP.
-- **Standard output**: All the data your plug-in printed via stdout will be saved to a log file in the results directory.
+- **Standard output**: All the data your plug-in printed to stdout will be saved to a log file in the results directory.
 Note that anything written to stderr will be ignored.
 - **Status code**: Your plug-in must exit with a non-zero status code if it has not finished processing successfully.
 Then CIRCUS CS detects it and mark the job as "failed".

 ## `results.json`